demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 val it : EnvVarParseError = ...
 ```

 To use the `parsePrimitive` function that we created in the previous section, we need two things, the primitive type and the environment variable name.
-Here we have environment variable name, the next step is figuring out the primitive type of each fields in the record type!
+Here we have environment variable name.
+The next step is figuring out the primitive type of each field in the record type!

 ### Parsing Record Fields

-Let's start with a initial function `parseRecordField` which is going to be called for populating the individual fields of the record type and call this from the `parseRecord` function for each fields.
+Let's start with an initial function `parseRecordField` which is going to be called for populating the individual fields of the record type and call this from the `parseRecord` function for each field.

 ```fsharp
 // parseRecordField -> string